 Introduced in 1979 to curb China's explosive population growth, the onechild policy promised prosperity for the nation.
 In stark contrast, Wang shares hearthreaking interviews with families in China who gave up or abandoned their children and are still mourning the senseless loss.
 Others put emotion aside to follow orders.
-Although the one-child policy ended in 2015, that the ramifications of those 35 years will be felt for decades to come. - Kailey Carruthers encapsulate decades of underreported events within a palatable narrative accessible even to viewers with no prior understanding of the policy's history.
-Lacing the edit with images of posters and music designed to reinforce the country's repressive standards for family life.
-Wang reveals the intricate system that caused her and so many others to accept these restrictions throughout their youth and into early adulthood." - Eric Kohn, Indiewire
+Although the one-child policy ended in 2015, that the ramifications of those 35 years will be felt for decades to come. - Kailey Carruthers encapsulate decades of underreported "Densely informative yet accessible even to viewers with no prior always grounded in deep personal investment and Lacing the edit with images of posters clear-eyed compassion, country's repressive standards for family this is a powerful life.
+Wang reveals the intricate system indictment of a traumatic that caused her and so many others to social experiment." - David their youth and into early adulthood."